Flows around galaxies. I. The dependency of galaxy connectivity on cosmic environments and effects on the star-formation rate: Galaxy connectivity

 \subsection{Trends with galaxy mass}

-In this section we investigate the effects of the galaxy mass on its connectivity.
-Figure~\ref{Fig:Nstr_dist_5binsM} shows the \Nstream~distribution for galaxies separated in five different bins of stellar mass.
-A clear trend emerges, as we see that the distributions of the highest mass bins (e.g. purple) are shifted towards higher connectivity values with respect to those of the lowest mass bins (e.g. yellow).
-More massive galaxies are therefore more connected than lower mass ones.
-This result provides an extension to lower masses of the trend well established in galaxy clusters, on Mpc scales \citep[][]{AragonCalvo2010, Codis2018, DarraghFord2019, Sarron2019, Malavasi2020_sdss, Kraljic2020, Gouin2021}.
+In this section, we investigate the effects of the galaxy mass on its connectivity.
+Figure~\ref{Fig:Nstr_dist_5binsM} shows the \Nstream~distribution for galaxies separated into five different bins of stellar mass.
+A clear trend emerges: the distributions of the highest-mass bins (e.g. purple) are shifted towards higher connectivity values than those of the lowest-mass bins (e.g. yellow).
+More massive galaxies are therefore more connected than lower-mass galaxies.
+This result provides an extension to lower masses of the trend that is well established in galaxy clusters on megaparsec scales \citep[][]{AragonCalvo2010, Codis2018, DarraghFord2019, Sarron2019, Malavasi2020_sdss, Kraljic2020, Gouin2021}.
 The mean and median values of the distributions of Fig.~\ref{Fig:Nstr_dist_5binsM} also reflect the described trend.
-Respectively from the lowest to the highest masses, they mean connectivity values are 2.06, 2.45, 2.59, 2.92, and 3.00.
-According to \cite{Codis2018}, a higher connectivity is predicted for high density peaks (massive galaxies in the present context) because all the eigenvalues of the Hessian matrix (i.e. the matrix of the second derivatives of the density field) are equal at the vicinity of these peaks, thus describing a situation of local isotropy where all incoming directions become possible \citep[see also][]{Pichon_Bernardeau1999}.
+From the lowest to the highest masses, the mean connectivity values are $2.18 \pm 0.03, 2.49 \pm 0.07, 2.63 \pm 0.06, 2.93 \pm 0.12,$ and $3.13 \pm 0.10$.
+According to \cite{Codis2018}, a higher connectivity is predicted for high-density peaks (massive galaxies in our context) because all the eigenvalues of the Hessian matrix (i.e. the matrix of the second derivatives of the density field) are equal in the vicinity of these peaks, thus describing a situation of local isotropy where all incoming directions become possible \citep[see also][]{Pichon_Bernardeau1999}.

-We note that the separation in different mass bins allows us to better understand the irregular and asymmetric shape of the total \Nstream~distribution presented in Fig.~\ref{Fig:Nstream0}.
-It is clearly observed that the peak at \Nstream$=0$ is associated to the lowest mass galaxies, whose distribution in Fig.~\ref{Fig:Nstr_dist_5binsM} is clearly bi-modal.
-With increasing mass, the distributions become more regular and symmetric and, for highest mass bin, reach a unimodal Gaussian-like shape centred at the mean value.\\
+We note that the separation into different mass bins allows us to better understand the asymmetric shape of the total \Nstream~distribution presented in Fig.~\ref{Fig:Nstream0}.
+The peak at \Nstream$=0$ is mostly clearly associated with the lowest-mass galaxies, whose distributions in Fig.~\ref{Fig:Nstr_dist_5binsM} are more skewed than those of the highest-mass bins.\\

-To go further in the quantitative analysis, we present in Fig.~\ref{Fig:meanNstr_binsM} the relation between the mean connectivity, $\overline{N}_\mathrm{streams}$, and galaxy mass.
-A simple logarithmic model is used to fit this relation, and the best-fit result is shown by the red dashed diagonal.
-With a reduced chi-squared of $\chi^2_\nu = 0.90$, the resulting parameters are given by
+To proceed in the quantitative analysis, we present in Fig.~\ref{Fig:meanNstr_binsM} the relation between the mean connectivity, $\overline{N}_\mathrm{streams}$, and galaxy mass.
+A simple logarithmic model was used to fit this relation, and the best-fit result is shown by the dashed red diagonal.The the resulting parameters are given by